Motorola Mobility: Sponsorship

-The Athletic reported on August 1st, 2024, Motorola signed a multiyear long deal with the Chicago Cubs to have their logo placed on a uniform patch.
+The Athletic reported on August 1, 2024, Motorola signed a multiyear long deal with the Chicago Cubs to have their logo placed on a uniform patch.
 The deal also made Motorola the "official smartphone" brand for the team.

 In September 2024, Motorola became the global smartphone partner of Formula 1 from 2025 onwards, and in the following month Motorola also has inked the same deal with FIFA.
 Both were made as a part of Lenovo's partnership with Formula 1 and FIFA.

+Controversies

+In December 2024, a class-action lawsuit alleging that Motorola Mobility LLC was still permitting third party cookies to track users that selected "Reject All non-essential cookies" button on the banner of Motorola's website.
+Third party tracking cookies included Google, Amazon, and TikTok.

+In June 2026, Motorola bricked its whole line of routers without any explanation, leaving their customers with broken hardware.